pkic/pqccm/README.md

 |:heavy_check_mark:|The feature is available for usage/test now||
 |:clock1:|The feature is planned on the product roadmap in the comming six months|Roadmap items must not be added if they are not really scheduled to be implemented in the coming six month period.
 Roadmap items should be noted in the vendor section with a specific time, i.e. "Q2 2023" or similar.|

+# Latest PQC news
+22.2.2023 - CRYSTALS-Kyber was broken using recursive training AI and side channel attacks by researchers at the [KTH Royal Institute of Technology](https://www.kth.se/en)

 # Capabilities

 The table lists information from vendors related to support for Post Quantum Cryptography.